Increase Jobsite Safety With Predictive Data

 Learn From Our Trainers at Take-off Professionals

-As the experts in all things data, TOPS creates 3D data for machine layout and control, including 3D utility layout, grading surfaces and utility trenches for machines, rovers, pavers and curb machines.
+As the experts in all things data, TOPS creates 3D data models for machine layout and control, including 3D utility layout, grading surfaces and utility trenches for machines, rovers, pavers and curb machines.
 We provide earthwork takeoffs with mass haul analysis for roads and sites, material and dirt quantities.
 Additionally, for the project’s life cycle, we create haul roads.
 To help boost your productivity on a construction site, we offer the following services:

 • Quantity takeoffs